 - Teach your puppy to sit.
 Once they know how to do that when you ask, you can ask them to do that instead and reward them.
 If your puppy is sitting, they are not jumping!

 Why do puppies chew?

-• Give your dog lots of safe chew toys to help alleviate boredom.
+- Give your puppy lots of safe chew toys to give them an outlet for their need to gnaw.
 If you can redirect their chewing to these toys, they won’t focus so much on the items you do not want them to chew.

-• Consider putting your puppy in a playpen when you’re at home but can’t watch them all the time.
-Make sure they have some safe chew-toys as well, that way they’ll have room to play safely.
+- Consider putting your puppy in a playpen when you’re at home but can’t watch them all the time.
+Make sure they have some safe chew-toys in there to keep them happy and so they can play safely.

 - Chewing can also occur when your puppy is bored.
 Make sure you are spending lots of quality time with them, giving them plenty of enrichment and interactive toys and games, and that they are not being left on their own for long periods of time.